Focused on exploring and developing gold and cobalt assets in Canada.

 Rafael Vaudrin has a master’s degree in geosciences from the University of Tübingen in Germany, where he specialized in exploration, mineralogy and structural geology.
 Vaudrin is fluent in German, French and English, and holds dual Canadian and German citizenship.

-*Disclaimer: The profile provides information which was sourced and approved by Canadian Energy Materials in order to help investors learn more about the company.
-Canadian Energy Metals is a client of the Investing News Network (INN).
+Disclaimer: The profile provides information which was sourced and approved by Gambier Gold in order to help investors learn more about the company.
+Gambier Gold is a client of the Investing News Network (INN).
 The company’s campaign fees pay for INN to create and update this profile page, to which links are placed on Investingnews.com and channel newsletters.

 The company description, investment highlights and catalysts were sourced by INN and approved by the company.
 INN does not guarantee the accuracy or thoroughness of the information contained on this page.